ted-miller92/wsrp/README.md

 ![sql injection](public/sql_injection_1.png)

 Enter anything for the Password field.
 Before clicking "Login", open the web browser console (On Firefox, right-click > "Inspect").
 After submitting the login form you will not be directed anywhere, but in the console you will see a list of all of the users in the database.

+When you switch to the "sql_injection_secure" branch and run the application (using the same steps from above) you will not be able to run this specific attack.